andoshin11/face-stamp/README.md

 # Face Stamp

-Face Stamp is a node script to generate emojis from you Slack Team member's profile picture and register them to the workspace.
+Face Stamp is a simple node script to generate emojis from you Slack Team member's profile picture and register them to the workspace.

 ## Requirements